jebamujawar/my-first-repo/README.md

-This changes was made in dev branch
+This changes is for practice Task 6